qrtl/asx-custom/account_view_adj_asx/readme/DESCRIPTION.rst

 This module does the following:

-- Adds treeview in account_invoice and account_payment view.
+- Adjusts payment form and tree views to show related invoices.